Conflict of Interest Policy for ACM Publications

-For example, a conference may seek a more restrictive COI policy by including as a COI cross-reviewing (reviewing or supervising reviews on an item for which the reviewer has a submission in the same venue on the same general topics), or increase the 2-year exclusion to 5 years.
+For example, a conference may seek a more restrictive review COI policy by including cross-reviewing (reviewing or supervising reviews on an item for which the reviewer has a submission in the same venue on the same general topics) as a COI, or increase the 2-year exclusion to 5 years.

 A less restrictive policy than this one will only be considered in special cases, backed by extraordinary reasons.
 The request must explicitly describe how resulting COIs will be remediated.

 Decisions by the Director of Publication regarding COI variations may be appealed to the Publications Board Committee on Ethics and Plagiarism, whose majority decision is final.